codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 You can learn more about our relationship with your provider in our [Codat FAQs](/smb-help-hub/codat/faq).

-#### What kind of data does Codat transfer between my Sage 50 system and my financial services provider?
+#### What kind of data does Codat transfer between my Sage 50 system and my provider?

 Codat facilitates the transfer of key financial data such as invoices, payments, general ledger entries, and customer details, keeping both systems synchronized.

-#### Can I customize what data is shared between Sage 50 and my financial services provider through Codat?
+#### Can I customize what data is shared between Sage 50 and my provider through Codat?

 The data and frequency of data shared is specified by your financial services provider.
 Please reach out to their representative if you have any concerns.

-#### Is Codat’s integration with my financial services provider compatible with Sage 50 UK and Ireland?
+#### Is Codat’s connection compatible with Sage 50 UK and Ireland?

-Codat supports integration with Sage 50 UK and Ireland versions, ensuring your financial data can be linked to your financial services provider smoothly.
+Codat smoothly connects to Sage 50 UK and Ireland versions, ensuring your financial data can be linked to your financial services provider smoothly.

 #### How quickly will financial data sync between Sage 50 and my provider once connected?